Ben Stevenson

 Spatial capture-recapture for fungi

 With Sarah Christofides and Emile Blin, I am experimenting with fitting spatial capture-recapture models to understand the ecology of fungi.
 I suspect this is the first time spatial capture-recapture models have been fitted to any species in the fungi kingdom, and possibly for nonspatial capture-recapture, too.
-When I search "capture-recapture fungi" in Google Scholar, all the hits I've looked at are about estimating survival of amphibians and suchlike with fungal infections, rather than anything to do with fungi ecology.

 Lunar cycle effects on fishing catch rates in Corsican fisheries